 - Open your eyes and place your attention on your chosen symbol to represent earth.
 For the bowl of dirt, you can smell it, feel it, and maybe even taste it!
 Engage with using your senses.
 Do this for one to two minutes.

 - If you’re able to, hold the item gently in your hand or place it close by you.
 Slowly close your eyes and bring to mind the qualities of the element as listed above.
-Begin to watch where your thoughts go and notice any feelings without judgment.
+Begin to watch where your thoughts flow and notice any feelings without judgment.
 Maybe you feel heaviness—try exploring it and simply observe.
 Continue to do this for five minutes.

 - Open your eyes, thank your symbol, and set it aside.
 Feel free to jot down quick notes regarding images or feelings.